The equivariant cohomology for semidirect product actions: Introduction

-In this paper, we study a more general problem of characterizing syzygies in equivariant cohomology for compact Lie group actions in terms of the action to a suitable closed subgroup $K \subseteq G$, and considering coefficients over an arbitrary field $\bk$.
-This generalizes the relation between compact connected Lie groups (resp. $p$-abelian groups) and their maximal tori in equivariant cohomology as discussed before.
-The methods developed in this paper also provide a new tool to recover these results.
+In this paper, we study the more general problem of characterizing syzygies in equivariant cohomology for compact Lie group actions in terms of actions of suitable closed subgroups.
+In particular, we allow the acting group to be disconnected, as this approach includes interesting actions of finite groups and orthogonal matrices among others.
+This study generalizes the relationship between compact connected Lie groups and their maximal tori in equivariant cohomology as discussed before.